Read time 9 minutes

 If these methods do not work successfully, you can try the Windows re-installation, and if that fails, too, then it implies that you need a reliable third-party tool.
 Kernel for Windows Data Recovery software is just the tool you might need.
 It is highly capable of recovering lost and inaccessible files.
 It can help you to recover your lost data in various situations, such as hard disk failures, bad sectors on the drive, corrupted registry and disk partitions, virus infection, physical damage, and more.
 If you have a large amount of data to recover, the recovery must be performed in multiple settings.
 Hence, the Snapshot feature of the tool allows you to do just that.
 One can pause and save the snapshot; later, this snapshot can be uploaded into the tool to resume from where you have left.
 Therefore, it can be regarded as the best tool to restore files from corrupt drives.

 In conclusion, we have extensively discussed two scenarios that can be useful to solve “Automatic repair couldn’t repair your PC” using manual methods.
-If you still could not boot into Windows, it implies that there could be several reasons causing this issue.
-It demands a reliable third-party tool such as Kernel for Windows Data Recovery that can quite quickly fix and repair bad sectors in Windows.
+If you still cannot boot into Windows, it implies that there could be several reasons causing this issue.
+It demands a reliable third-party tool, such as Kernel for Windows Data Recovery, that can quite quickly fix and repair bad sectors in Windows.
 We highly recommend this tool as it can offer several beneficial features.